In this section

 Your child may need other equipment not mentioned here to provide support while in the ICU, or afterwards.
 The hospital staff will explain all of the necessary equipment to you.

 Your child will be kept as comfortable as possible with several different medications; some which relieve pain, and some which relieve anxiety.
 The staff will also be asking for your input as to how best to soothe and comfort your child.

-After being discharged from the ICU, your child will recuperate on another hospital unit for a few days before going home.
+After being discharged from the ICU, your child will recuperate in another hospital unit for a few days before going home.
 You will learn how to care for your child at home before your child is discharged.
 Your child may need to take medications for a while, and these will be explained to you.
 The staff will give you instructions regarding medications, activity limitations, and follow-up appointments before your child is discharged.

-Long-term outlook after pulmonary stenosis surgical repair
+Long-term outlook after pulmonary valve stenosis surgical repair

-Most children who have had a pulmonary stenosis surgical repair will live healthy lives.
+Most children who have had a pulmonary valve stenosis surgical repair will live healthy lives.
 Activity levels, appetite, and growth should eventually return to normal.
 Infants who had a difficult post-operative course may be less healthy than infants who did not experience complications.

 Your child's cardiologist may recommend that antibiotics be given to prevent bacterial endocarditis after discharge from the hospital.

 Consult your child's physician regarding the specific outlook for your child.